 In particular, with $\alpha=2-\delta$, and recalling the $\radpsi{\ii}$ are related via derivatives with an $r^2$ weight, but the norms $\norm{\varphi}_{H^\ireg_\alpha(\Stauini)}^2$ are based on an $r^1$ weight for each derivative, \eqref{eq:(0.9)} for $\timefunc=\timefunc_0$ yields Reindexing and using the notation introduced in definition \ref{def:generalSpinorInitialDataNorm} gives \eqref{eq:psi-2:pastIntegrabilityNew}.

-For $\timefunc$ very negative, it is possible to prove stronger estimates by combining the ideas in the proofs of decay for the spin-weight $-2$ Teukolsky scalar in section \ref{sec:spin-2TeukolskyEstimates} and of decay for the spin-weight $+2$ Teukolsky scalar as $\timefunc\rightarrow-\infty$ in the proof of theorem \ref{thm:DecayEstimatesSpin+2}.
+For $\timefunc$ negative and large in absolute value, it is possible to prove stronger estimates by combining the ideas in the proofs of decay for the spin-weight $-2$ Teukolsky scalar in section \ref{sec:spin-2TeukolskyEstimates} and of decay for the spin-weight $+2$ Teukolsky scalar as $\timefunc\rightarrow-\infty$ in the proof of theorem \ref{thm:DecayEstimatesSpin+2}.
 In particular, for $\ii\in\{2,3,4\}$, one follows the proof of lemma \ref{lem:EnerDecPsi234}, and, for $\ii\in\{0,1\}$, one follows that of theorem \ref{thm:ImproEstipsi01} in the case of the exterior region.

 Let $\norm{\radpsi{i}}_{F^\ireg(\Scritini)}^2$ be as in definition \ref{def:generalSpinorScriNorm}.
 As in the proof of theorem \ref{thm:DecayEstimatesSpin+2}, let $r(\timefunc)$ denote the value of $r$ corresponding to the intersection of $\Stauini$ and $\Staut$, and recall that, for $\rCutOff$ fixed and $\timefunc$ sufficiently negative, we have that $r(\timefunc) > \rCutOff$ and $r(\timefunc) \sim -\timefunc$.
 Recall that the proof of \eqref{eq:rpInTheEarlyRegion} and \eqref{eq:(0.9)} is based on lemma \ref{lem:GeneralrpSpinWaveFar} and in particular an application of Stokes' theorem, and hence we may add a term of the form